CertiGraph/CertiGraph/CertiGC/papers/codex-experience-report/appel-comments-summary.md

 ## Items needing author confirmation

-1. Whether the historical statement about CertiGC being proved correct in 2018 and its limitations for mutable references, updateable arrays, and byte strings is exactly correct.
+1. DONE.
+State the confirmed limitation for mutable references and updateable arrays; omit the byte-string claim.

-2. How much of the 2024--2025 hand proof was preserved in the final branch, and how much Codex repaired or regenerated.
+2. DONE.
+Report the pre-Codex human groundwork and clarify that Codex inherited existing definitions, specifications, and partially repaired proofs.

-3. Whether to add an estimated human-only time cost and active human hours.
+3. DONE.
+Do not add an estimated human-only time cost or active human hours.

-4. How to describe authorship of `no_unrecorded_backward_edge`: Codex proposed and formalized the predicate in the interaction history, while the author decided that replacing the old no-backward-edge premise with this invariant was semantically right.
+4. DONE.
+Describe authorship as Codex proposing/formalizing the predicate and the author accepting it after semantic review as the right replacement for the old no-backward-edge premise.

-5. Whether to include the suggested non-paper action of sending the next draft to Tim Carstens.
+5. DONE.
+Treat sending the next draft to Tim Carstens as a non-paper circulation action.